ropg/heltec_esp32_lora_v3/README.md

 ## LED

 The board has a bright white LED, next to the orange power/charge LED.
 This library provides a function `heltec_led()` that takes the LED brightness in percent.
-It's really bight, you'll probably find 50% brightness is plenty.
+It's really bright, you'll probably find 50% brightness is plenty.

 &nbsp;